 Watercolor: Paintings of Contemporary Artists is where you’ll find portfolios of more than 20 of today’s top watercolor artists from every corner of the world, many of whom are also included in our list below!
 Watercolor is taking the art, fashion, and home décor worlds by storm.
 With artist profiles, an informative history of the medium, and an inspiring preface by DailyCandy’s Sujean Rim, this is the guide to a beautiful revolution.
 From the evocative visual journals of Danny Gregory and Fabrice Moireau, through the fashion-inspired portraits of Samantha Hahn and Virginia Johnson, to the indie art stylings of Jane Mount and Becca Stadtlander, Watercolor stunningly showcases painterly brilliance.

-When we talk about contemporary art in Turkey today, and in the world at large, one of its most interesting figures surely is Şükran Moral, a woman who is not afraid to shock and speak her mind among the conservatives.
+When we talk about contemporary Turkish art today, and in the world at large, one of its most interesting figures surely is Şükran Moral, a woman who is not afraid to shock and speak her mind among the conservatives.
 Although her watercolor art perhaps does not have a big part in her practice, it is as provocative as her performances, installations, videos and poetry. Şükran Moral’s work tackles everything out of order, or norms of the acceptable: immigrants, transsexuals, prostitutes, mentally ill.
 Her ideas are deeply rooted in feminism and the way religion affects women in her country, and herself in particular.

 Featured images: Şükran Moral.
 Image via mnm.is; Bordello, 2014, courtesy Galeri Zilberman